Yi-ellen/WCSGNet/README.md

   This step generates a `.npy` file for each dataset, containing 2000 HVGs.
 The file stores the indices of the highly variable genes in the gene expression matrix.

-* Processing Gene Interaction Network Data

-  > src/DataProcessing/Gene_interaction.ipynb

-  This step processes the high-confidence gene interaction data obtained in 3.1.2.
-For each dataset, generate a gene interaction file in TSV format, containing two columns of genes represented by Entrez Gene IDs, and save the files in the `dataset/pre/network` directory.
-The HumanNet GSP does not require processing.

-* Obtain Entrez Gene IDs for genes in different scRNA-seq  datasets

-  > ! python src/get_net_ncbi.py

-  Optional parameters

-  * -expr: Default='dataset/pre_data/scRNAseq_datasets/Muraro.npz'.
-Specify the input scRNA-seq dataset.
-  * -outdir: Default='dataset/5fold_data/'.
-Specify the output directory.
-  * -gn: Default='hgnc'.
-Gene name format: 'hgnc', 'mgi', 'ensembl', or 'ncbi'.
-  * -species: Default='human'.
-Options: 'human' or 'mouse'.

-  This step retrieves the Entrez Gene IDs for each gene in the scRNA-seq dataset.
-If an ID is unavailable, it is set to `None`.
-The gene list is saved as `genes_ncbi.npy` in the corresponding scRNA-seq dataset directory under `dataset/5fold_data/`.

-* Manually process the `genes_ncbi.npy` file for the mouse dataset.
-Based on searching MGI, modify a subset of Entrez Gene IDs that are `None`, and save the result as `genes_ncbi2.npy`.

-  > src/DataProcessing/Mouse_genes_ncbi2.ipynb

-* Obtain the high-confidence interaction subnet for each gene in the scRNA-seq dataset.

-  > ! python src/get_net_adj.py

-  Optional parameters

-  * -expr: Default='dataset/pre_data/scRNAseq_datasets/Muraro.npz'.
-Specify the input scRNA-seq dataset.
-  * -net: Default='dataset/pre_data/network/HumanNet-GSP.tsv '.
-Specify the high-confidence gene interaction dataset.
-  * -outdir: Default='dataset/5fold_data/'.
-Specify the output directory.
-  * -gt: Default='ncbi'.
-Options: 'ncbi' or 'ncbi2'.

-  This step retrieves the high-confidence interaction subnet for each gene in the scRNA-seq dataset.
-The result is saved as `*_net_adj.npy` in the corresponding scRNA-seq dataset directory under `dataset/5fold_data/`.

 #### 3.2 WCSN Construction